msgarache/hello-world/README.md

 # hello-world
-Jus another text file to describe my project.
+I am trying to leran how to use GitHub in order to use it for my projects.